retextjs/retext-quotes/readme.md

 Suggested replacement character (`Array<string>`).

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional types `Options` and `Preference`.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Related

 *   [`retext-contractions`](https://github.com/retextjs/retext-contractions)
-    — Check apostrophe use in contractions
+    — check apostrophe use in contractions
 *   [`retext-diacritics`](https://github.com/retextjs/retext-diacritics)
-    — Check for proper use of diacritics
+    — check for proper use of diacritics
 *   [`retext-sentence-spacing`](https://github.com/retextjs/retext-sentence-spacing)
-    — Check spacing (one or two spaces) between sentences
+    — check spacing between sentences

 ## Contribute